cturnerbridger/Online-Data-Analyst/README.md

 Create a presentation!

 ## Points I would improve if I were to do this exercise again
 * I would not use MS Excel to delete the outlier.
 This was an easy fix; however, Excel is not a useful tool when data becomes large and cumbersome.
 My edits have also not been recorded in Git.
-Instead I would either (1) learn how to use the ddplyr + strings package in R and split the data to remove the outlier, or (2), learn basic python + SQLite 3 to achieve this end.
+Instead I would either (1) learn how to use the ddplyr + strings package in R and split the data to remove the outlier, (2) used the data.table package, or (3), learn basic python + SQLite 3 to achieve this end.
 Update: I also could have R and SQLite 3 (there is the R sqldf package that I would love to learn).
 * I would spend more time to analyse the time series data, including working with dates in R.
 * I would use the ggplot 2 package to make my graphs.
 The reason being that it will be a longer term time saving solution to creating beautiful data.